NavyTPB/Navyfield/Crew.md

 - Bomber: IDK

-- Formula: Add or subtract the percentages of the sailors, divide the total by 100, and multiply the result by the sailor's ability.
+- Formula: Add or subtract the percentages of the sailors, divide the total by 100, and multiply the result and multiply the result by the total number of sailors.
+Then multiply that result by the ablility.